victpork/sshsyrup/README.md

 go build -ldflags "-s -w" -o createfs ./cmd/createfs
 ```

-#### Go 1.11+ with `GO111MODULE=on`:
+#### Go 1.11 with `GO111MODULE=on`:
-Currently building executable with `GO111MODULE=on` is [a bit tricky](https://github.com/golang/go/wiki/Modules#why-does-installing-a-tool-via-go-get-fail-with-error-cannot-find-main-module) in Go 1.11 with module, here is how to do it if you want to leave:
+Currently building executable with `GO111MODULE=on` is [a bit tricky](https://github.com/golang/go/wiki/Modules#why-does-installing-a-tool-via-go-get-fail-with-error-cannot-find-main-module) in Go 1.11 with module, here is how to do it if you want to leave module on:
 ```
 git clone https://github.com/mkishere/sshsyrup/
 go build -ldflags "-s -w" -o sshsyrup ./cmd/syrup